Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets: Introduction

 We consider feasibility and optimization problems defined over sets $S_i$ possessing classic structures like smoothness and strong convexity.
 These structures in sets are much less explored than their function counterparts in the first-order optimization literature.
 We show these structures in constraint sets lead to the same speedups commonly found in first-order methods for structured functions (i.e., $O(1/T)$ convergence rates given strong convexity, accelerated $O(1/T^2)$ rates given smoothness, and fast linear convergence given both).
 We propose projection-free algorithms attaining these optimal rates for both feasibility problems

 where all the sets $S_i$ are either smooth, strongly convex, or both, and for optimization problems with similarly structured $f$ and $S_i$

 Critically, our proposed algorithms are projection-free.
 The typical first-order method assumption of being able to project onto $S_i$ limits algorithms to simple constraints.
 Instead, we only assume oracles for one-dimensional linesearches (to evaluate the gauges defined in~\eqref{eq:gauge}) and to compute normal vectors on the boundary of each $S_i$.
 In contrast, projected gradient methods require an orthogonal projection oracle.
-(Projections onto sets parallel computing often costly proximal operators of functions, whereas computing normal vectors parallels cheaper gradient calculations.)
+(Computing projections onto sets is comparable to computing proximal operators of functions, which is often costly, whereas computing normal vectors is comparable to cheaper gradient calculations.)
 For example, if $S_i$ is an ellipsoid, orthogonal projection lacks a closed form, but our linesearch and its normal vectors have closed forms, costing a single matrix-vector multiplication to compute.
 For polyhedrons, projection is a quadratic program, whereas a normal vector is computed by identifying any one active constraint.

 Throughout, we consider closed convex sets $S_i\subseteq \mathcal{E}$ in some finite-dimensional Euclidean space $\mathcal{E}$.
-Smoothness and strong convexity can be intuitively defined as follows (formal local and global definitions are given in Section~\ref{sec:prelim}): A convex set $S$ is $\beta$-smooth if every unit normal vector $\zeta\in N_S(x)$ taken at some $x$ on the boundary of $S$ yields an inner approximation
+Smoothness and strong convexity can be intuitively defined as follows (formal local and global definitions are given in Section~\ref{sec:prelim}): A set $S$ is $\beta$-smooth if every unit normal vector $\zeta\in N_S(x)$ taken at some $x$ on the boundary of $S$ yields an inner approximation

 where $B(x,r)$ is the ball of radius $r$ around $x$.
 This can be viewed as a ball smoothly rolling around inside the set's boundary.
 Likewise, $S$ is $\alpha$-strongly convex if every unit normal vector $\zeta\in N_S(x)$ yields an outer approximation